-I headed off Friday morning to Homochitto National Forest.
+I headed off Friday morning to do some hiking and camping at Homochitto National Forest.
 I usually end up heading towards the Clear Spring Recreational area in Mississippi – just west of Bude and east of Meadville.
 From there it’s easy to take any of the park service roads that run for miles in every direction.

 There are several hiking trails in this area, but most are beyond disrepair.
 For me, this is one of the reasons that I love this spot.
 You are almost guaranteed to not see another human, or even another car.
 I’ve never used the actual facilities at Clear Springs, so I can’t comment on them, but the forest surrounding it is completely pristine and enormous.
 If you’re aren’t experienced in backcountry navigation, using a compass, or being completely alone – then this most certainly isn’t the place for you.

 I’ve parked along a road that is labeled 184 on the Homochitto National forest map several times.
 These roads are pretty passable in a Jeep / truck / 4×4.
 I am not sure by any means if that is the actual name of the road, just a guideline as there are no signs on these actual “roads”.
 This time I recorded my coordinates because after the flooding from a few months ago, nothing really looked familiar.
 I sent this to Cait so that in case I couldn’t get a signal, or I didn’t show up when expected – someone out there would know where I was.

 This location is high on a hill, so when you drop in you can pretty easily keep going down, and up and down a bunch of other times towards a sizable creek, depending on recent rains.
 The first short stretch of the “trail” looks like it was burned out a few years back.
 After that I couldn’t find a noticeable trail (aside from game trails) for the rest of the trip.